belli29/furnitart/README.md

 EXP: 02 /22
 CVC: 424

+### How project was tested

-Most of the webiste has been automated-tested with Django TestCase
+Most of the project has been automated-tested with Django TestCase

 The section tested have been Profile, Products, Chekout and Bag.